What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 You will find several reasons why a service trial might lead to a fault.
 In case the ball fails to disengage the net or bounces anywhere apart from the cross-court service box, it’s a fault.
 This is probably the most frequent reason for a fault occurrence in Tennis.

 Whenever a server takes a wrong place when serving, it is normally called a fault.
-When the server’s foot mistakenly touch the ground line behind the baseline, just between the sideline and the extensions of the middle line.
+When the server’s foot mistakenly touches the ground line behind the baseline, just between the sideline and the extensions of the middle line.
 It is a fault!
-The server’s feet mustn’t touch the baseline of the centerline or the extension or even the sideline just at any time before he/she plays or strikes the ball.
-To help stop the serve receiver from being misled of where the service will be played at, the server also needs to remain at the same point on the court.
+The server’s feet mustn’t touch the baseline of the centerline the extension or even the sideline at any time before he/she plays or strikes the ball.
+To help stop the serve receiver from being misled about where the service will be played, the server also needs to remain at the same point on the court.
 A server can only jump while serving, however, he/she can’t run or walk when making a serve.

 Unlawful Ball Discharge; The ball should be released by the server with only one hand.
 The only exception is for one-handed players, who sometimes use the racket to pull out the ball.